The Client

 Unblocktober

-To achieve these goals, I-COM devised Unblocktober - the world's first national campaign and awareness month aimed at improving the health of our drains, sewers, watercourses and seas.
+To achieve the above goals, I-COM devised Unblocktober - the world's first national campaign and awareness month aimed at improving the health of our drains, sewers, watercourses and seas.

 Launched in July 2019, Unblocktober participants committed to putting nothing down their drains or toilets except for water, pee, poo and toilet paper.
 The singular objective was to encourage the public to take action, without which these damaging environmental issues will worsen.